 Figure 3 shows counts and percentages of male and female subjects in selected at-risk age groups.
 Subjects are grouped by at-risk age as of their last birthday on or before their at-risk date.
 Roughly 75% of both males and females had at-risk ages between 20 and 44.
-The largest single age group for males were those aged 25 to 29 (21%), while those aged 30-34 was the largest group for females (24%).
-Note that for females, only one of the selected age groups has at least 20 subjects.
+The largest single age group for males were those aged 30 to 34 (19%), while those aged 25-29 was the largest group for females (21%).
+Note that for females, all of the selected age groups had fewer than 20 subjects.